PierreSymonPeralta/cv/src/index.md

 ### Endlessrise Inc. Philippines - Front End Developer  *( Feb 2015 – March 2015 )*
-- Customized pages, themes and widgets for Wordpress sites
+- Customize pages, themes and widgets for Wordpress application
-- Ensure all the pages and widgets are responsive
+- Ensure all the pages and widgets are responsive with the use of media queries
-- SEO and Google Analytics setup
+- Manage SEO and Google Analytics

 **Tech used:**
 *HTML5, CSS3, JavaScript, PHP, Wordpress*